The Student Accounts Office at King’s is part of the Bursar’s Office.

 - If payment is by cheque and returned by the bank as non-negotiable, there will be an additional fee of $20 and the account will be considered unpaid.
-Furthermore, if the bank returns a cheque that was to cover the payment of tuition, late fees will apply, and the student’s registration may be cancelled.
+Furthermore, if the bank returns a cheque that was to cover the payment of tuition, late fees and interest charges will apply, and the student’s registration may be cancelled.

-- Accounts in arrears must be paid prior to registration in a future term
+- Accounts in arrears must be paid prior to registration in a future term.

 1. Admission Deposit